 If you would like to take the zig zagging hiking trail up, you can catch the trail from right above the town center (more on that later).

 5) Salzbergbahn Hallstatt

-The easiest way to make your way up to the Hallstatt Skywalk World Heritage View is to take the 5 minute funicular cable car right up the side of the mountain that overlooks Hallstatt.
+The easiest way to make your way up to the Hallstatt Skywalk World Heritage View is to take the 5 minute funicular right up the side of the mountain that overlooks Hallstatt.

-Once you arrive at the bottom station, simply purchase your tickets and wait for the cable car to take you up.
+Once you arrive at the bottom station, simply purchase your tickets and wait for the funicular to take you up.
 There are two funiculars, which go up and down the railway taking people in both directions.